sethm/dmd_gtk/README.md

 `nvram_file` is the name of a file in which to store the contents of NVRAM.
 This will preserve the state of the NVRAM between runs.

+## Key Map

+Certain keys are mapped to special DMD5620 function keys.

+* F1-F8 are mapped directly to terminal F1-F8
+* F9 is mapped to the DMD5620's SETUP key.
+* Shift+F9 is mapped to the terminal's RESET functionality.
+This can be used to get out of any jams.

 ## Changelog

 ### Version 1.3.0